 With spring and summer around the corner, we’re gearing up to make all of our summer berry desserts!
 If you love all things strawberry and no fuss-baking, these heavenly brownies have to be added to your must-try summer baking list.

 We are adjusting the amount of oil and eggs used in the cake mix so that they turn out perfectly gooey and decadent, just as brownies should be.
 The striking pink color elevates them making them impressive and elegant.
-No one needs to know how easy they are to make!
+No one needs to know how easy this strawberry dessert is to make!

 They’re perfect for wedding showers, baby showers, and garden parties but easy enough to whip up for pool parties and casual after-dinner desserts!